gentlemenwhocode/tiqqit.net/README.md

 # Tiqqit.net

-Tiqqit is an open source bug tracking tool utilizing Devise as its account authorization and authentication.
-It also utilized the giphy API for some fun easter eggs.
+Tiqqit is a minimalistic open source bug tracking tool, allowing its users to create, edit, delete tickets, and upload images.
+Built on React on Rails, it features Devise as its account authorization and authentication along with Giphy API for some fun easter eggs.

 It was designed and developed by [Rudy Becker](https://github.com/RudyBecker), [Tsz Li](https://github.com/bli013), [Danny Romero](https://github.com/fdromero32) and [Andee Isaacs](https://github.com/alyxender) as their [LEARN Academy](https://www.learnacademy.org/) 2020 capstone project.